Property Administration - UTDBP3066

 Purpose and Scope

-The Texas Comptroller of Public Accounts has responsibility for the accounting of all personal property owned by state agencies and institutions.
-The Comptroller requires that state agencies and institutions comply with the provision for personal property accounting as detailed in the Texas Government Code, Chapter 403, Subchapter L. Consequently, U.T.
-Dallas manages its personal property in accordance with Texas Government Code, Chapter 403, and the Regents' Rules and Regulations.
+The Texas Comptroller of Public Accounts is responsible for accounting all property owned by state agencies and institutions.
+The Comptroller requires that state agencies and institutions comply with the provision for personal property accounting as detailed in the Texas Government Code, Chapter 403, Subchapter L, and The University of Texas System Rule 80201: Disposal of U.T.
+Surplus Property.

 Purpose and Scope